Documentation

 This means your sitemap will be available in some minutes, after being processed and saved on our database.

-Keep in mind that the time taken to generate a sitemap is proportional to the number of products.
+The time taken to generate a sitemap is proportional to the number of products.
 For example, the average time to generate a sitemap for a store with 60k products is 30 minutes.
 For 5k products, the duration should be about 5 minutes.

 _10